Novel radioimmunotherapy product combines the targeting specificity of Therapeutic (MVT-5873) with potency of radiation therapy

 - Evaluating tumor response rate and the duration of response

-- Defining a recommended Phase II dose as a single agent
+- Defining a recommended Phase 2 dose as a single agent

 Next Steps for Clinical Trials

-- The IND the company submitted in December of 2016 was authorized to proceed by FDA on January 27th of this year.
-The company expects the patient enrollment will begin in the second quarter of this year.
+- The IND the Company submitted in December of 2016 was authorized to proceed by FDA on January 27th of this year.
+Patient dosing has commenced and the Company expects to report interim results by the end of this year.